All photos by Sara Wass.

 I guess before I heard [Herbert] I was going to Body & Soul.
 [Justin pulls out Kenny Bobien's "I Shall Not Be Moved"].
 It was kind of a random thing for me at the time, not something I sought out.
 A guy that lived on my hall [at NYU] had an older boyfriend who told us "you guys have gotta come to this party."
 I said, "ok, cool," and I ended up loving it.
 But while I loved it I didn't really understand it as a DJ thing.
 Songs like ["I Shall Not Be Moved"] were like the early seeds that planted in my mind and made me love dance music.
 I still play this song.

 Can you play something that reflects some of the collaborators from the album?

 [Justin pulls out 1991's 'High-Tech High-Life'] Do you know 1991?
-He records stuff to tape and then physically manipulates the sounds as he plays it back.
+He records stuff to tape and then physically manipulates the sounds as he plays them back.
 Texturally I was interested in this when thinking about the sounds of the record.
 You can hear him literally putting an eraser on the tape, and then letting it go.
 If you listen to the last song of my album you'll hear me messing with the tape.
-We took all the recordings and bounced it to cassette before we cut them to vinyl.
+We took all the recordings and bounced it to half-inch tape before we cut them to vinyl.

 'The Leaves Fall' is available for pre-order on Mister Saturday Night.